 - (A) The term variable contract, when used in this rule, shall mean any group or individual contract or policy issued by a life insurance company providing for the dollar amount of benefits or other contractual payments or values thereunder to vary so as to reflect the investment results of any designated separate account(s), as defined in section 376.309, RSMo in which amounts received in connection with any such contracts shall have been placed.
-This shall not include variable life contracts subject to 20 CSR 400-1 030 - (B) Insurance producer, when used in this rule, shall mean any person who under the laws of this state is required to be and is licensed as a life insurance producer. - (C) Variable contract insurance producer, when used in this rule, shall mean an insurance producer who shall sell or offer to sell any variable contract. - (D) A satisfactory alternative examination to Part I of the written examination called for by paragraph (8)(G)1. shall include any securities examination which is declared by the director to be an equivalent examination on the basis of content and administration.
-The following examinations are deemed to be a satisfactory alternative examination: - 1.
-Any state securities sales examination accepted by the Securities and Exchange Commission; - 2.
+This shall not include variable life contracts subject to 20 CSR 400-1.030. - (B) Agent, when used in this rule, shall mean any person who under the laws of this state is required to be and is licensed as a life insurance agent, agency or life insurance broker. - (C) Variable contract agent, when used in this rule, shall mean an agent who shall sell or offer to sell any variable contract. - (D) A satisfactory alternative examination to Part I of the written examination called for by paragraph (8)(G)1. shall include any securities examination which is declared by the director to be an equivalent examination on the basis of content and administration.
+The following examinations are deemed to be a satisfactory alternative examination:

+- 1. Any state securities sales examination accepted by the Securities and Exchange Commission; - 2.
 The National Association of Securities Dealers, Inc., Examination for Principals or Examination for Qualification as a Registered Representative; - 3.
-The various securities examinations required by the New York Stock Exchange, the American Stock Exchange, Pacific Stock Exchange or any other registered national exchange;

-- 4. The Securities and Exchange Commission test given pursuant to section 15(b)(8) of the Securities Exchange Act of 1934: and - 5.
-The examination recommended for the testing of variable contract insurance producers by the National Association of Insurance Commissioners (NAIC), when adopted by the insurance department of any state or territory of the United States and approved for use by the department by the Securities and Exchange Commission. - (2) Qualification of Insurance Companies to Issue Variable Contracts. - (A) No company shall deliver or issue for delivery variable contracts within this state unless- - 1.
+The various securities examinations required by the New York Stock Exchange, the American Stock Exchange, Pacific Stock Exchange or any other registered national exchange; - 4.
+The Securities and Exchange Commission test given pursuant to Section 15(b)(8) of the Securities Exchange Act of 1934; and - 5.
+The examination recommended for the testing of variable contract agents by the National Association of Insurance Commissioners (NAIC), when adopted by the insurance department of any state or territory of the United States and approved for use by the department by the Securities and Exchange Commission. - (2) Qualification of Insurance Companies to Issue Variable Contracts. - (A) No company shall deliver or issue for delivery variable contracts within this state unless- - 1.
 It is licensed or organized to do a life insurance business in this state, and the director is satisfied that its condition or method of operation in connection with the issuance of these contracts will not render its operation hazardous to the public or its policyholders in this state.
-In this connection, the director will consider among other things- - A. The history and financial condition of the company; - B. The character, responsibility and fitness of the officers and directors of the company; and - C. The law and rules under which the company is authorized in the state of domicile to issue variable contracts. - (B) The company shall have an amount of capital and surplus, if a stock company or an amount of surplus, if a mutual company, of at least \$2,500,000 and shall maintain at least that amount; provided, that the director may make exceptions to this provision if in his/her opinion a company's capital structure and surplus otherwise afford adequate protection to contract holders. - (C) If the company is a subsidiary of an admitted life insurance company or affiliated with the company by common management or ownership, it may be deemed by the director to have satisfied the provisions of subparagraphs (2)(A)1.A. and B. if either it or the admitted life company is acceptable thereunder. - (D) Before any company shall deliver, or issue for delivery, variable contracts within this state, it shall submit to the director- - 1.
-An application for an amended certificate of authority to include variable contracts on the proper form furnished by this department;
+In this connection, the director will consider among other things- - A. The history and financial condition of the company; - B. The character, responsibility and fitness of the officers and directors of the company; and - C. The law and rules under which the company is authorized in the state of domicile to issue variable contracts. - (B) The company shall have an amount of capital and surplus, if a stock company or an amount of surplus, if a mutual company, of at least \$2,500,000 and shall maintain at least that amount; provided, that the director may make exceptions to this provision if in his/her opinion a company's capital structure and surplus otherwise afford adequate protection to contract holders. - (C) If the company is a subsidiary of an admitted life insurance company or affiliated with the company by common management or ownership, it may be deemed by the director to have satisfied the provisions of sub-paragraphs (2)(A)1.A. and B. if either it or the admitted life company is acceptable thereunder.